ciastron/cloudyrion_venv_JMN/progress.md

 Question to ask:
-- How the network diagram should look like? (ask Ulf if available - or Raad)
+- How the network diagram should look like? (ask a sample of network diagram to Ulf or Raad)
-- Show Cloud mapper diagram and AWS one ([example](https://tf-eks-workshop.workshop.aws/500_eks-terraform-workshop/510_scenario/intro.html)).
+- Show Cloud mapper diagram (local machine) and AWS one ([example](https://tf-eks-workshop.workshop.aws/500_eks-terraform-workshop/510_scenario/intro.html)).
 Which one?
 - How to represent namespace and pods in the previous diagram?
 Aren't they in a different dimension?
 Should we configure by ourselves the IP net address?